SCAAK committees are an integral part of the SCAAK organizational structure.

 The regulation defines the Committees composition as well as the Committees members engagement period of time.

-The composition of committees include SCAAK Council and Executive Office members.
+The composition of committees include SCAAK Board and Executive Office members.

-SCAAK committees report to the Assembly or Council, respectively their founder.
+SCAAK committees report to the SCAAK Assembly or Board, respectively their founder.

 The committees’ scope and responsibilities are set out on the committee's regulations.